fotomash/zanalytics-quant/README.md

 - `DJANGO_SECRET_KEY` – secret key for Django.
 - `MCP2_API_KEY` – secret used by the `mcp` service.
 Add it to `.env` and Compose or CI will inject it; use a 32‑hex‑character value.
-- `PINECONE_URL` and `PINECONE_API_KEY` – connection details for the Pinecone
-  vector store.
-Set these to point at your Pinecone deployment or leave the URL as `https://localhost:443` to use the local fallback.
 - `VECTOR_DB_URL` – base URL for the vector database service (defaults to the bundled Qdrant instance).
 - `QDRANT_API_KEY` – API key for the Qdrant vector store if auth is required.